lwmath/lwmath.github.io/_pages/talks.md

      🏛️ School of Mathematical Sciences of Inner Mongolia University, Hohhot, China

 # Seminar and Colloquium Talks
+  * *Interior estimates for the Monge-Ampère type fourth-order equations*
+    📅 May 6, 2025 |📍Mathematics Colloquium
+    🏛️ School of Mathematical Sciences of Nankai University, Tianjin, China
   * *A revisit to the De Giorgi conjecture: Savin's proof and applications*
     📅 April 21, 2025 |📍Geometry & Topology seminar
     🏛️ Institute of Mathematical Sciences of ShanghaiTech University, Shanghai, China